 Implementation of the registration of the transfer of land rights by buying and selling at the Land Office, the applicant does not come directly to the Land Office.
 However, the registration of the transfer of rights is represented by the PPAT.
-This is due to the fact that besides the PPAT being in charge of making the deed of sale and purchase of land, the PPAT is also tasked with registering the transfer of rights at the local land office no later than 7 days from the signing of the deed of sale and purchase of the land rights.
+This is because in addition to the PPAT's duty to draw up the land sale and purchase deed, the PPAT is also tasked with registering the transfer of rights at the local land office no later than 7 days after the signing of the land sale and purchase deed.